 Whether you're wanting to do a nude lip or something more bold, having a lipliner and lipstick that match is essential when pulling this look off.
 When you first start practicing, you might want to choose a more neutral color until you get comfortable with drawing your shape.
 When it comes to the lipliner and lipstick, be sure the colors compliment each other and aren't too drastic.
 (For instance, you don't want an obvious difference in color between your lipliner and lipstick.)
 For this tutorial, I've chosen to use a pinkish nude tone.

-Start By Filling In The Outer Corners
+Fill In The Outer Corners

 When starting out, most people tend to focus on the cupid's bow when beginning to line their lips, but where most mistakes are made is when you try to extend that line outward to the corners.
 If you start by lining the outer corners first, you make less mistakes from the beginning with getting the shape right.
 As you can see here, I've applied liner to the outer corners of my mouth just above my natural lip line so it looks fuller but not too full.
 When you start by lightly drawing liner over the corners first, filling in the top and bottom part of the lips is much easier.
 This allows for a more natural looking contour.